-Google usually releases at least 1 change per day to make its ‘algorithm’ (the secret formula it uses to determine a website’s ranking for a particular search query) more relevant.
+It is claimed that Google release changes daily to make its ‘algorithm’ (the secret formula it uses to determine a website’s ranking for a particular search query) more relevant.

-However, around 4 times a year, Google will release a much wider-reaching change to it’s core algorithm.
-These are known as ‘Core Algorithm Updates’, and modern SEO companies need to keep up to date with these to ensure their techniques are in line.
+However, around 4 times a year, Google will release a much wider-reaching change to its core algorithm.
+These are sometimes referred to as ‘Core Algorithm Updates’, and modern SEO companies need to keep up to date with these to ensure their techniques are in line.

 On this occasion, Google’s information was simply this: